maxhougas/dicom/README.md

 - Example DICOMs can be found at [3dicomviewer](https://3dicomviewer.com/dicom-library)
 - Better examples can be found at [SlicerRtData](https://github.com/SlicerRt/SlicerRtData)
   - eclipse-8.1.20-phantom-breast/Original/RI.1.2.246.352.71.3.2088656855.2377794.20110920152340.dcm was used in testing
+- A typical run line would be `./dcmproc -f "cooldicom.dcm\nanotherdicom.dcm" -jro cool.json`
+  - This will parse the file `cooldicom.dcm`.
+  - The internal representation of `cooldicom.dcm` will be recursively processed.
+  - The file `cool.json` will be created if it does not exist or truncated if it does.
+  - A JSON representation of the data from `cooldicom.dcm` will be written to `cool.json`.
+  - The file `anotherdicom.dcm` will be parsed.
+  - The internal representation of `anotherdicom.dcm` will be recursively processed.
+  - A JSON representation of the data from `anotherdicom.dcm` will be appended to `cool.json`.

+###### [Go to Top](#top)
+###### [Go to ToC](#table-of-contents)

+## Description
+- This program assumes 8-bit bytes
 - This program will read and parse dicom files representing them internally as an array of elements.
 - The element array can be "recursed" with the -r flag; childable nodes (those of VR SQ or tag 0xFFFEE000) will have their children arranged in a tree structure.
 - Elements are maintained in a way that the original file is recoverable from it's representation.
 - The representation can be written to a yaml or json format file with the -y or -j flags.
 - If the represention remains flat i.e. the -r flag is not issued, it can be written to a CSV format file.
-- Multiple DICOM files can be processed in batch by issuing a quoted, space-delimited list to the -f flag.
+- Multiple DICOM files can be processed in batch by issuing a quoted, \n-delimited list to the -f flag.

-###### [Go to Top](#top)
-###### [Go to ToC](#table-of-contents)

-## Description
-- This program assumes 8-bit bytes

 ###### [Go to Top](#top)
 ###### [Go to ToC](#table-of-contents)